Timeline of the Russo-Ukrainian war (1 December 2023 – 31 March 2024): 17 February

 Ukrainian commander-in-chief Oleksandr Syrskyi announced the withdrawal of Ukrainian forces from Avdiivka to prevent encirclement by the Russian army.
 The city fell to Russian forces later in the day, with pockets of resistance remaining in the Avdiivka Coke Plant.
-Between 500-1000 Ukrainian soldiers are believed to have been captured or gone missing in the withdrawal.
+Between 500 and 1000 Ukrainian soldiers are believed to have been captured or gone missing in the withdrawal.

 Russian forces were also storming Robotyne, according to the ISW.
 Ukraine claimed to have defeated a Russian offensive in Zaporizhzhia Oblast, killing 70 Russian soldiers and injuring 80 as well as destroying 18 pieces of equipment, including three tanks.

 The Ukrainian Air Force claimed to have shot down two Russian Su-34s and a Su-35 fighter jet over eastern Ukraine.

 Five people were killed by Russian attacks in Kherson, Kharkiv, Donetsk and Sumy Oblasts.

 In Russia, officials claimed that 14 drones were shot down over Belgorod, Kaluga, Bryansk, and Voronezh Oblasts.

 In Moldova, border police reported it had found fragments of a Russian drone near the village of Etulia Nouă.

 Rheinmetall signed a joint venture to open a factory in Ukraine that would produce hundreds of thousands of 155mm calibre bullets annually.
 Czech President Petr Pavel said that his country could supply Ukraine with "half a million 155 mm and 300,000 122 mm shells" within weeks if funding is found.